Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 DAP, Inc.

-DAP, Inc. was founded in 1865 and has produced an array of chemicals, construction products and home repair products.
-Asbestos was used throughout many of DAP’s products until 1977.
-Because of the widespread use of DAP products, DAP workers and consumers of the company’s goods have been exposed to asbestos throughout the years.
-As a result, many claims have been filed against the company.
+DAP Inc. was founded in 1865 and asbestos was used in many of their products, including caulk until 1977.
+Due to the widespread use of DAP products, workers and consumers may have been exposed to asbestos throughout the years.
+As a result, many lawsuits have been filed against the company.

 DAP, Inc. History of Asbestos Use